nic6911/Wavin-AHC-9000-mqtt/README.md

 ### My addition to the description:

-You have to install visual code studio (free) and the platformio extension https://platformio.org/ (google it if you have challenges).
-You then have to download the software here on my git, extract it and open it through the platformio extension in visual code studio.
+You can do either Visual Sudio code OR Arduino - for some reason Visual studio code does not always work for ESP-01 so i prefer Arduino...

-Now you are ready to change the few variables in the code.
+Now you have to change the few variables in the code first:

 Setup the MQTT broker in HA like shown in the video at these timeslots:
 Time: 2minuts - 4 minuts and then again at 9:30 minutes to 10:15 minutes.